Error code: %{errorCode}

 The trend has been picked by a number of football's biggest names.

-Some of those include Brazilian superstar Neymar, Real Madrid midfielder Jude Bellingham and his England teammate Kyle Walker.
+Some of those include Brazilian superstar Neymar, Real Madrid midfielder Jude Bellingham and his England teammate Kyle Walker and Chelsea's Pedro Neto.